-Each god and Goddesses has a profound significance in Hindu Dharma.
+Each god and Goddess has a profound significance in Hindu Dharma.
 Mainly the feminine power (aspects of Adi Shakti) holds great importance.
 They represent the supreme power of the universe and play a central role in the creation, protection, and destruction of the universe.
 Among them, Devi Lakshmi is the most popular Hindu goddess known as the goddess of wealth and prosperity.

 She is the divine consort of Lord Vishnu, the protector of the universe.
 The word Lakshmi is derived from the Sanskrit word Laksya, meaning aim, goal, objectives, etc. It means knowing one’s own goal and understanding life’s objective towards attaining both material prosperity and spiritual Enlightenment.
 When pleased with the purity and devotion of her worshippers, Goddess Lakshmi imparts upon them both material and spiritual prosperity.

 Birth of Lakshmi

 Goddess Lakshmi first appeared in the Churning of the Ocean, Samudra Manthan.
 She chooses to become a divine consort of Lord Vishnu.
 Samudra Manthan is one of the most celebrated events in Hindu History.
 The event started when Rishi Durvasa meets Lord Indra, king of heaven.

 Indra was given the responsibility of protecting the world against the Asura.
 He had protected it successfully for many years, and the goddess, Lakshmi’s presence, had made him sure of success.
 As per Indra Purana, sage Durvasa had offered a garland of sacred flowers to Lord Indra.
 He, in turn, dishonored the present and threw the flowers to the floor.
 Soon, the rishi cursed Indra and all the gods of his heaven.
 Goddess Lakshmi left Indra’s abode and entered the Milky Ocean.
 As a result, the asuras defeated gods.
 Indra then asked Vishnu what should be done.
 He advised churning the milk of the sea with the help of the Asura.